 Why, exactly, does skin get drier in the winter months?
 "Colder temperatures and wind make the skin more sensitised and cause capillaries to expand," explains Pamela Marshall, clinical aesthetician at Mortar and Milk in London.
 "We are also using radiators and heaters more often, which dehydrate skin, leaving it more prone to spots, sensitivity, and a slower healing capacity."
 And I don't know about you, but I generally get a little lazier with my routine in the darker months.

 Dr Catherine Borysiewicz, consultant dermatologist at the Cadogan Clinic in London, explains that the consistency of the product during the cooler months is key.
 "For very dry skin during winter, use a thicker cream or ointment.
 For normal skin types a light cream, lotion, or gel is usually sufficient," she says.
 A note: when using these products always apply them in the direction of hair growth, as rubbing them the other way will plug hair follicles, and may lead to spots.

 In addition to switching up moisturiser, we like to make sure we're also using a hyaluronic acid serum, which "draws moisture to the skin," says Borysiewicz, while Marshall likes to include l-ascorbic acid into her routine to reduce oxidative stress (the skin-ravaging combination of oxygen with free radicals).
 Oh, and she also stresses the importance of continuing to wear SPF come rain, shine, or snow

-With reports of it potentially being the coldest Winter in the UK in decades, and in anticipation of "the beast from the east," you might want to invest in a richer moisturiser even if you don't consider your skin to be that dry.
+With unpredictable UK weather, you might want to invest in a richer moisturiser (especially in cooler temperatures) even if you don't consider your skin to be that dry.
 So before you start frantically ordering dozens of products online, consider switching up your moisturiser with one of these expert-recommended face creams — it might just do the trick.